Tenchuu-Full-Stack/Alkemy-Challenge/README.md

 An API for movies made as a backend challenge.

-Stack: Node.js, Sequelize.
+Stack: Node.js, Sequelize, Postgres.

-No front-end, as tests were done with postman.
+No front-end, as tests were done with Postman.